Roundup of Nova Scotia campaign news

-Jamie Baillie says it's a cop-out to argue such problems aren't fixable because they've been around for several years.
+The Progressive Conservatives attacked the incumbent Liberals on Thursday, saying in a statement that Liberal neglect has left about 100,000 people without a family doctor.

-He says the first step to fixing the system's problems is realizing how acute they are in areas such as mental health, and Baillie says that's something the Liberals under Premier Stephen McNeil haven't done.
+The Tories said Liberal policies have forced many people to rely on emergency rooms for health care.

-But McNeil argues the PC leader is trying to "scare people," adding that while there are challenges, short-term fixes won't solve the problem.
+Premier Stephen McNeil says Tory Leader Jamie Baillie is trying to "scare people," and he says short-term fixes won't solve the health-care delivery problem.

 (The Canadian Press)